Storing your bike

 CONSIDER THE ELEMENTS

-Storing your bike outside is never a good idea and we definitely do not recommend it.
-However, if that’s your only option, we would suggest looking for a sheltered area and using a bike cover to protect your bike from the elements.
-It is also important to periodically wash the bike and lubricate the moving parts to slow down the damage weather can cause.
+Storing your bike outside is never a good idea, and we definitely do not recommend it.
+However, if that’s your only option, look for a sheltered area and use a bike cover to protect it from rain, wind, and dust.
+These elements can speed up deterioration and lead to rust development.
+If possible, find an indoor spot for your bike’s resting time to keep it in tip-top condition.

 CONSIDER THE SPACE

-If you have space inside to store your bike, you can consider yourself a lucky rider.
-Depending on the amount of room you have available you may need to look into different storage solutions - such as hooks and wall mounts or even ceiling racks.
-We strongly recommend storing your bike inside, even if you have limited space, to keep your pride and joy protected from the harmful elements.
+If you have space inside to store your bike, consider yourself a lucky rider!
+Depending on the room available, you may need to look into different storage solutions, such as hooks, wall mounts, or ceiling racks.
+Storing your bike indoors, even in limited space, will protect it from harmful elements and ensure it remains in great shape.

 SET THE TYRE PRESSURE